 How do I use MCTS M•CARD to pay my fare?

-Very similar to the current system, but instead of showing a paper pass to the bus driver or placing a ticket in the farebox riders will tap their MCTS M•CARD on the farebox's card reader, which looks like a rectangular orange pad.
+Very similar to the current system, but instead of showing a paper pass to the bus driver or placing a ticket in the farebox riders will touch their MCTS M•CARD on the farebox's card reader, which looks like a rectangular orange pad.
 A green light and a single beep indicate that the card has been accepted.
 If you use cash, you will insert bills and coins into the farebox similar to before.
 Back to top.

 What are MCTS M•CARD Fares?